 Government data shows employers liability claims (aka workplace accidents) dropped 12% over the last decade and there’s no allegation of fraud in these types of cases.
-So, why are they trying to sneak them into the reforms?
+So why have they been included in the changes?
 You lose rights.

-The government has announced that implementing its policy will lose the Treasury £135 million, so these one sided proposals will mean we are paying insurers twice – once as taxpayers and then again as motorists.
+The government is due to bring out an updated impact assessment but initial estimates show that the Treasury will lose £135 million.
+This means we are paying insurers twice – once as taxpayers and then again as motorists.

-Oh, and they’ll cost the NHS £13 million – that’s before taking into account the associated in-patient or ambulance costs.
-And their figures are likely to be huge underestimates.
+Oh, and they’ll also cost the NHS £13 million – that’s before taking into account the associated in-patient or ambulance costs.

-If these reforms go ahead insurers are set to profit from an additional £200 million per year.
-This is on top of already vastly over-inflated salaries.
-In 2015, the then CEOs of four insurance companies received packages ranging from £4.55 million to £11.55 million.
+Without a doubt, the insurance industry.
+The government admits the changes will mean insurers get multi-million £s more in profit every year.
+This is on top of already vastly over-inflated salaries: in 2015, the then CEOs of four insurance companies received packages ranging from £4.55 million to £11.55 million.

 *(5.43 EUR converted to GBP on 07 December 2016)

-95% of all personal injury claims are valued at £5,000 or less.
+95% of all personal injury claims will be affected by the government’s changes.
 This means that regardless of where you’re injured – even at work, the chances are you will have to pay out most of what you recover in legal fees.
 Unless you choose to make a compensation claim by yourself, without the support of a professional lawyer.
 You’ll be up against a multinational company who will use a lawyer of course.

-This will affect nearly one million people injured through no fault of their own each year.
+This will affect hundreds of thousands of people injured through no fault of their own each year.